Sacred Falls State Park: Definition

 Kaliuwaʻa, also known as Sacred Falls, is the valley, the perpendicular cliffs, streams, and falls (Sacred Falls), located in Kaluanui, near Hauʻula, Oʻahu.
 A short distance below the falls is a trough-like gouge up the cliff where the pig demigod, Kamapuaʻa, is believed to have leaned against the cliff so that members of his family might climb up his body and escape their enemies.
 The stream and valley are also called Kaluanui.
 The story of how Kamapua‘a and his people escaped from the ruling chief of the Ko‘olauloa and Ko‘olaupoko Districts, known as ‘Olopana, is how Sacred Falls received its traditional Hawaiian name.
 According to Hawaiian folklore, Kamapua‘a was known for being mischievous.
-Kamapua‘a frequently stole poultry from the ruling chief of the Ko‘olau districts and tore up the potato & taro plantations that were under the jurisdiction of ‘Olopana.
+Kamapua‘a frequently stole poultry from the ruling chief of the Ko‘olau districts and tore up the potato and taro plantations that were under the jurisdiction of ‘Olopana.
 The story goes that ‘Olopana and his army marched to Kaliuwa‘a to deal with Kamapua‘a.
 When ‘Olopana and his army reached the shoreside of Kaluanui, the demigod lay rested by a rock near his Grandmother Kamaunuaniho’s House up in Kaliuwa‘a valley.
 After being found by some men from ‘Olopana’s army, Kamapua‘a compliantly goes with them.
 When Kamapua‘a knew he was far enough away from his grandmother, as to not make her a witness of such violence and carnage, and was in closer proximity to the main part of ‘Olopana's army, he decimated a large part of the army.
 ‘Olopana and a few of his men were able to escape, only to later return with a larger army.
 Up into Kaliuwa‘a valley, where Kaliuwa‘a falls stands, Kamapua‘a would lead his grandmother and his people in order to find complete safety in the unreachable upper tablelands above the ravine.
 To do this, Kamapua‘a would transform into his non-human pig form, lean his back against the perpendicular face of the steep wall of the falls, put his people and his grandma on his back, and enlarge & elongate his body in order to raise them to the upper tablelands of the ravine.
 At the ravine, there can be seen two hollowed out depressions said to be made from the pressure of the demigod’s body on the walls as he enlarged.
-The depressions resemble two canoes that look like they are standing on end, and for that reason, it was given the name Kaliuwa‘a(liu meaning prepared/ready and wa‘a meaning canoe).
+The depressions resemble two canoes that look like they are standing on end, and for that reason, it was given the name Kaliuwa‘a (liu meaning prepared or ready and wa‘a meaning canoe).